Dans-labs/dariah/docs/Dux.md

 Makes a streamlined string representation out of a field value.
 It looks up ids in related value list tables.
 For some tables, special representation functions will be invoked.
-(users, countries, etc).
+(users, countries, etc.).

 ### toDb
-Dispactches an item modification action to the store.
+Dispatches an item modification action to the store.

 [win]({{site.appBase}}/dux/win.js)
 =============================================================================================